Mediaweek (Australia): Website and digital expansion (2002-present)

 In late 2024, Frances Sheen was appointed Head of Content following Mediaweek's acquisition by Vinyl Group.
 A former Editor-in-Chief at 7NEWS.com.au, Sheen was tasked with setting the editorial direction and overseeing the brand's broader strategy and events portfolio.

 Dan Barrett returned to Mediaweek in May 2025 as editor, bringing with him experience from senior digital content roles across SBS Australia, the NSW Government, and National Seniors Australia.

 According to Ipsos iris data from February 2025, Mediaweek is now the most-read digital media news brand in Australia among its direct competitors.

 Podcasts

 Mediaweek produces several podcasts that provide news, insight, and analysis on the Australian media, marketing, and advertising industries.
 These podcasts feature interviews with industry figures and discussions on current trends.

 Origins

-Among Mediaweek's first ventures into podcasting were the Seven Days podcast featuring featuring weekly discussions between editor James Manning and deputy editor Kruti Joshi on key developments in the media industry, and the Mediaweek Industry Podcast.
+Among Mediaweek's first ventures into podcasting were the Seven Days podcast featuring weekly discussions between editor James Manning and deputy editor Kruti Joshi on key developments in the media industry, and the Mediaweek Industry Podcast.
 The latter, frequent featuring a segment co-hosted by Manning and TV columnist Andrew Mercado titled Mercado & Manning talk TV, offered television commentary, reviews, and insights, and later evolved into the TV Gold podcast.